p3t/spring-cursorpaging/README.md

 - Query of pages of records by cursor position without limit/offset via JPA
 - Filtering of records:
-    - by arbitrary attributes (equals, like, in, greater-than, less-than)
+    - by arbitrary attributes (equals, like, in, greater-than, less-than, greater-than-or-equal-to, less-than-or-equal-to)
     - with and/or-conditions
     - with ignore-case (equals, like, in)
 - Ordering by multiple attributes